nicolaigj/100-days-of-code/R1/r1-log.md

 #### Health
 Had a good day, resisted beers at work, but had a glass of wine to dinner, still 10% of what I would normally consume.
 No workout, only work :(

+### R1D5
+#### Code
+Finished the menu for now, starting on creating template for the content.
+More importantly, I found the name for my blog, Nicode!